-These utilities must be in the system search path or their location must be specified before invoking PRAID using the /p flag.
+These utilities must be in the system search path.
+If not, specify their location by using the /p parameter when invoking the PRAID.EXE utility.
 All of these utilities are included with the ServerGuide Scripting Toolkit.

-In addition, you must load the ipsraspi.sys (version 7.10.18) DOS ServeRAID driver before using PRAID if you are using a ServeRAID-4H, 4Mx, 4Lx, 5i, 6M, 6i, 6i+, or 7k controller, since IPSSEND requires this driver.
+IPSSEND requires the ipsraspi.sys (version 7.10.18) DOS ServeRAID driver.
 This driver is included with the ServerGuide Scripting Toolkit.
-You can load this driver using either of the following methods:
+Load the ipsraspi.sys driver before using the PRAID.EXE utility when you are using a ServeRAID-4H, 4Mx, 4Lx, 5i, 6M, 6i, 6i+, or 7k controller.
+Load this driver with either of the following methods:

-- If you have booted into the ServerGuide Scripting Toolkit DOS environment, you can run the loadraid.bat script file located in the sgdeploy\sgtk\examples directory. - Add the ipsraspi.sys file to your bootable DOS diskette, and place following line in your config.sys file: 'DEVICE=IPSRASPI.SYS /F'
+- If you have booted into the ServerGuide Scripting Toolkit DOS environment, run the sgdeploy\sgtk\examples\loadraid.bat script. - Add the ipsraspi.sys file to your bootable DOS diskette, and place the following line in the config.sys file:

-To run PRAID.EXE, you must have a small amount of space available in the working directory, or specify a directory with available space using the /t parameter.
+'DEVICE=IPSRASPI.SYS /F'

+Verify that you have some space available in your working directory before running the PRAID.EXE utility.
+If not, specify a temporary working directory with the /t parameter when invoking the PRAID.EXE utility.
 Due to DOS limitations, PRAID leaves a single, zero-byte file named PRAIDTMP.BAT in the directory where temporary space is specified.
-When PRAID has executed, you can delete this file.
+When the PRAID.EXE utility has finished running, you can delete the PRAIDTMP.BAT file.